Quotation marks have a variety of uses in addition to indicating dialogue.

 - The English teacher explained the grammar of the sentence: “Martin” is the subject; “tried” is the verb.

-- (In this sentence, “Martin” is used to identify his place in the sentence; the same is true for “tried.”
+- (In this sentence, “Martin” is used to identify the word’s place in the sentence; the same is true for “tried.”
 The words are not used in the normal way.)

 - I never heard of “fake news” until 2016.